dexiouz/100DaysOfCode/README.md

 **Javascript ES6 classes -----The Factory class pattern**

-On [day77]() we talk about the The functional class pattern.
+On [day77]() we looked at the The functional class pattern.
 Today however we will look at another method of creating a class without using the "class" keyword.

 **2 The Factory class pattern**